oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_fixed/README.md

 2. Return Types

     For fixed-point functions, each function has a default return type.
 Assigning the result to a non-default return type triggers a type conversion and can cause an increase in logic use or a loss of accuracy in your results.
 All return types are documented at the top of the `ac_fixed_math.hpp` file.
 For example, for `sin_fixed` and `cos_fixed`, the input type is `ac_fixed<W, 3, true>`, and the output type is `ac_fixed<W-1, 2, true>`.
+You can also use the `auto` type to let the compiler use the default return type.

 3. Accuracy
  - Floating point vs Fixed point